Caregiver

 "Spirit of the Island I" by Allison L. Williams Hill

+Informal caregivers are caregivers who are unpaid.
 According to the Federal Government Source for Women’s Health Information, over 60% of the nation’s informal, or unpaid, caregivers are women and 13% are 65 years and older.
-This became my new tribe.
-Along with an increasing number of males who provide care, they are taking care of approximately 44 million Americans.
+Male caregivers are increasing in number.
+Though male and female caregivers experience stress, exhaustion, depression, and reduced personal time, men approach caregiving differently in that they see it as a series of tasks, they delegate, and they ask for help. hey are taking care of approximately 44 million Americans.

 As the range of care varies, so does the age and abilities of the caregivers.
 They could be: